 A quick note.
 Google appears to be expanding its computer programs that do the work that journalists do.

 These programs are called digital journalism tools, and the keywords here are digital and tool.
-(You can bet Google doesn't want to tell journalism organizations that's what it's called).

 And once again, journalists and journalism organizations are helping Google take away their jobs.